ballamuth/Chrome4Net/examples/ReadMe.md

 #Google Chrome Native Messaging Extension Examples

-##Echo Extension
+##Echo Extension and Relayed Echo Extension

 ###Synopsis

-This extension receives messages sent from the page and sends them back.
+This extensions receive messages sent from the page and sends them back to the page.

+The difference is that the Echo extension runs in a single process, while Relayed Echo extension starts one process to interface with Google Chrome and the second process to process native messages.
+This two-step messages processing mechanism appears the only solution if you use some third-party libraries that dare to write their own messages to standard error or, which is worse, to standard output.

 ###Installation
 * Download the example and build it.